cse110-sp23-group14/cse110-sp23-group14/README.md

         - Can be run manually [here](https://github.com/cse110-sp23-group14/cse110-sp23-group14/actions/workflows/linter.yml)
     - Testing
         - Testing is done with puppeteer + Jest
-        - BIG ISSUE WITH THE TESTING WORKFLOW: IT WILL PASS EVEN IF TESTS FAIL, BE SURE TO CHECK WORKFLOW AFTER IT RUNS
+        - SMALL ISSUE WITH THE TESTING WORKFLOW: IT WILL PASS EVEN IF TESTS FAIL, BE SURE TO CHECK WORKFLOW AFTER IT RUNS
         - Tests found in `source/jest_test`
-        - Can be run manually here
     - Documentation
         - Documentation done with JSDocs
         - Built off of the fortune-telling-dev branch for most up to date docs